Tuee22/effectful/documents/engineering/documentation_standards.md

 - Always specify language: \`\`\`python, \`\`\`bash, \`\`\`markdown
 - Use \`\`\`markdown for showing markdown examples
 - Use comments to explain code: `# Explanation`
+- All code must follow zero-tolerance type safety (no Any/cast/type:ignore)

 ### Headings
 - h1 (`#`) - Document title only